Materiality

 There are no relevant emissions of ozone-depleting substances (ODS), nitrogen oxides (NOx), sulfur oxides (SOx), and other significant atmospheric emissions, so reporting on these is not being conducted.

-• Mizuno will strive to not only reduce Scopes 1 and 2 GHG emissions but also aim for initiatives to cut down Scope 3 emissions, and continue to strengthen these activities moving forward.
+• Mizuno will strive to reduce GHG emissions in Scopes 1, 2, and 3 in accordance with the guidelines of the Paris Agreement and continue to strengthen these activities moving forward.

-• Mizuno will promote measures designed to switch to renewable energy sources.
+• Mizuno will promote measures aimed at energy conservation and the transition to low-carbon energy sources.

 • Mizuno will promote efforts throughout the supply chain to reduce Scope 3 emissions.

-• Mizuno will work to create a circular economy.
+• Mizuno will work towards building a circular economy, including waste reduction and promoting a circular economy.